 So, as always, Ken Wheeler’s story doesn’t make sense.
 Ideas that don’t make sense aren’t true.

-Even so, the Angry Photographer couldn’t possibly have lived in the old Soviet Union as a grownup.
+The Angry Photographer couldn’t possibly have lived in the old Soviet Union as a grownup.
 He also couldn’t have met with active KGB agents after the Soviet Union collapsed.
 So, his stories simply don’t add up.

 Couldn’t Have Lived in “Cold War, Communist Russia”